 Substitute Senate Bill 5883 (SSB 5883), Chapter 1, Laws of 2017, 3rd Special Session, Section 213 (1) (ii) directed the Health Care Authority and the Department of Social and Health Services to convene a Skilled Nursing and Acute Care Hospital Work Group to identify barriers preventing skilled nursing facilities from accepting and admitting clients from acute care hospitals in a timely and appropriate manner, solutions to those barriers, and to consider resources needed to allow for faster transfers including those with complex needs.
-HCA estimates that Medicaid delayed discharge patients account for 0.7% of total inpatient hospital admissions.
-Findings from the report informed these guidelines and are summarized in Appendix X. Other collaborative efforts have been led by the Department of Health, Department of Social and Health Services, the Health Care Authority, and the Washington State Hospital Association to find focused solutions for bed capacity and admission problems during flu season, respond to hospitals' concerns around length of inpatient stays and inability to discharge when health conditions indicate client is ok to discharge, and development of universal discharge protocols to identify complex clients early and begin coordination.
+At that time, the HCA estimated that Medicaid delayed discharge patients account for 0.7% of total inpatient hospital admissions.^v While the HCA specifically reported on individuals with Medicaid coverage, individuals from any payer source can experience delays in discharge.
+Findings from the report informed these guidelines and are summarized in Appendix C. Other collaborative efforts have been led by the Department of Health, Department of Social and Health Services, the Health Care Authority, and the Washington State Hospital Association.
+These efforts have focused on identifying solutions for bed capacity and admission problems during flu season, responding to hospitals' concerns around length of inpatient stays and inability to discharge when health conditions indicate client is ready to discharge, and development of universal discharge protocols to identify complex clients early and begin coordination.
+The Washington Governor's Complex Discharge Taskforce (established by the legislature in the 2023 state budget) is currently undertaking work to establish a twoyear pilot for enhanced care management services for the Medicaid and dual eligible population.
+The Taskforce's initial report is expected in November 2023.

 Complex hospital discharge was selected as a high priority Bree Collaborative topic in September 2022 and a workgroup met to fill identified gaps from previous work from January 2023 to January 2024.
-Key action items not addressed in the previous efforts are: v
+The workgroup identified opportunities to address the key action items below:^{vi}

-- Adoption of a universal definition for patients in an acute care bed without an acute care need, allowing for differences in calculating avoidable days, length of stay, and medical necessity. - Collecting standard patient characteristic data during the discharge planning process to understand and proactively address potential discharge barriers and communicating across sites. - Recording all discharge barriers for all patients (delivery sites) or members (health plans).

-• Coordination and communication between acute settings, post-acute settings, public agencies, and health plans
+- Adoption of a common definition for patients in an acute care bed without an acute care need.
+Lack of a common definition has led to differences in calculating avoidable days, length of stay, and medical necessity. - Collecting standard patient characteristic data during the discharge planning process to understand and proactively address potential discharge barriers and communicating across sites. - Recording all discharge barriers for all patients (delivery sites) or members (health plans). - Coordination and communication between acute settings, post-acute settings, public agencies, and health plans